 Dashlane vs KeePass: Which One is Better?
 [2022 Top Picks]

-Dashlane is my absolute favorite password manager on the market today.
+Dashlane is one of the best password managers on the market today.
 Every aspect of Dashlane is impressive — it excels at basic password management, has a very intuitive interface, provides more advanced bonus security tools than most competitors, and offers responsive customer support.
-Dashlane might be a bit more expensive than some competitors – but with fantastic features such as its live dark web monitoring, VPN, and automatic password changer, Dashlane offers more value than all of the other password managers I’ve tested, and it comes with a risk-free 30-day money-back guarantee.
+Its web app, mobile apps, and browser extension are all excellent, and they all enable you to seamlessly use and access Dashlane’s full range of features from any device.
+Dashlane could slightly improve a couple of features (like its password generator and password sharing), and it might be a bit more expensive than some competitors – but with fantastic extras such as its live dark web monitoring, VPN, and automatic password changer, Dashlane offers more value than almost all of the other password managers I’ve tested.
+It also comes with a risk-free 30-day money-back guarantee.

 Frequently Asked Questions